 What percentage of arranged marriages end in divorce?

 The worldwide divorce rate for all types of arranged marriages is estimated at 6.4%.
-The lowest divorce rates are present in the cultures that count big numbers of arranged unions and where the practice of non-consanguineous arranged marriages prevails.
-These rates include Hindus in India and Ultra-Orthodox Jews of Israel, cultures that have 3% and 7% divorce rates.
+The lowest divorce rates are present in the cultures that count big numbers of arranged unions and where non-consanguineous arranged marriages prevail.
+These rates include Hindus in India and Ultra-Orthodox Jews of Israel, cultures with 3% and 7% divorce rates.

 Which country has the most arranged marriages?

-(Future scopes; Desi Blitz)
+(Future scopes) (Desi Blitz)

-A 2012 study conducted by Statistic Brain revealed that around 50.25% of marriages worldwide are arranged, with India leading in both numbers and percentages (almost 90%).
+A 2012 study conducted by Statistic Brain revealed that around 50.25% of marriages worldwide are arranged, with India leading in numbers and percentages (almost 90%).
 However, different types of arranged marriages are prevalent in different world regions.

 What percentage of Indians have arranged marriages?

 88.4% of the marriages in India are a fruit of an arrangement.
 Obviously, across centuries, arranged marriage in India remains a traditional norm.
 Usually, the elders of the respective families take on the role of arranging everything, from the husband/wife to the date and economics of the matrimonial ceremony.

 Do arranged marriages last longer?